Tips for a stress-free relocation to Hong Kong

 (1) Subject to the official announcement of the Education Bureau each year.

-(2) If you plan to arrange your children to study in P1 or S1 in September 2025 (i.e. the first month of the 2025/26 school year), the September and January mentioned in the table refer to September 2024 and January 2025 respectively.
+(2) If you plan to arrange your children to study in K1, P1 or S1 in September 2025 (i.e. the first month of the 2025/26 school year), the September and January mentioned in the table refer to September 2024 and January 2025 respectively.

-(3) For DSS secondary schools not participating in SSPA, the application period and date of results announcement are set at the schools' discretion.
+(5) For DSS secondary schools not participating in SSPA, the application period and date of results announcement are set at the schools' discretion.
 For details, please contact the schools or browse the school websites.

-If you want your children to study non-local curricula, international schools are an option among parents as well.
+Alternatively, if you want your children to study non-local curricula, international schools are an option among parents as well.
 Application for admission to international schools usually opens about one year (or even an extra few months earlier) before the start of academic year.
 Some schools accept rolling-application all-year round, while others work with fixed application deadlines.
 It is thus wise to plan in detail and at least more than one year ahead for the admission of your child.
 For more details, you can refer to “International Schools”.

 Declutter before you move